The Birth of Under Milk Wood

 Hughes is probably right that there are no true or complete portraits of Laugharne residents in the play.
-But there are certainly some elements of Laugharne that can be found in the text: the name Rosie Probert was that of a former inhabitant of the town; Mog Edwards' boater and butterfly collar came from Laugharne draper, Mr Watts, though his shop was Gwalia not Manchester House.
+But there are certainly some elements of Laugharne that can be found in the text: a Rosie Probert, age 14, was living in Laugharne in Horsepool Road at the 1921 Census, though the name does not appear in the 1939 War Register.
+Mog Edwards' boater and butterfly collar came from Laugharne draper, Mr Watts, though his shop was Gwalia not Manchester House.
 Laugharne can also claim the clock tower of Myfanwy Price's dreams.

 It’s often said that Salt House Farm inspired Salt Lake Farm but it is not on top of Sir John's Hill, as some writers claim.
 Neither does it root Milk Wood in the particularity of Laugharne since it was not written into the play until 1953.
 Denzil Davies MP has claimed Organ Morgan for Laugharne, asserting that he was based on E.V.
 Williams, the organist at St Martin's Church, who lived a few doors down from Brown's Hotel.
 Butcher Beynon certainly draws in part on butcher and publican Carl Eynon, though he was in St Clears not Laugharne: